How To Build An eCommerce Store With No Money

 On that list, click “themes” and you will be taken to a page displaying all of those that are currently installed.
 On the top of the page, click “Add New.”
 While WooCommerce does come with a pre-installed eCommerce theme, it may not meet your needs.
 Here, you can search for one.
 The one I personally like playing around with in my offline store is called Easy Mart, a free theme by codevibrant.

-It reminds me of successful eCommerce stores out there today like LDS Man or Spy Guy, which are actually both Shopify stores.
-LDS Man doesn’t allow looking at the tech they use now, but their semi-recent press releases mention being on Shopify – also a great option if you just want to go straight online with your store and not do things offline to start (doesn’t cost a ton, but it does cost money).
+It reminds me of successful eCommerce stores out there like the Spy Guy, which is a Shopify store.
+At least it looks like he’s on Shopify – which is also a great option if you just want to go straight online with your store and not do things offline to start (doesn’t cost a ton, but it does cost money).

 There are also tons of eCommerce theme ranking articles like this one where you can find some great options.
 If my memory serves, that’s where I ran across Easy Mart in the first place.